TexasInstruments/edgeai-tidl-tools/examples/osrt_cpp/README.md

 ## Introduction

    - CPP APIs os the DL runtime offered by solutions only supports the model inference.
 So the user is expeted  to run the [Python Examples](../../README.md#python-exampe) on PC to generate the model artifacts.
+   - CPP API require yaml file reading lib.
+So the user is expected to install libyaml-cpp-dev by running command "sudo apt-get install libyaml-cpp-dev"
 > Note : We are plannign to clean-up and unify the user inetrface for CPP examples by next release.
 We are also planning to add more CPP exmaples.

 ## Setup